Church encoding: Scott lists

-Represent the list using Scott encoding
+Recursive operations on Scott lists typically require explicit use of recursion, e.g. using $\operatorname{Y}$ combinator, or explicit self-application definitions making use of the $\operatorname{U}$ combinator, $\operatorname{U}x\,=\,x\,x$.
+One such example is foldr, unlike the no-op that it is under Church encoding.
+But tail is immediately available, and so its definition is much simpler here, in comparison.
+See Scott encoding for more.

-An alternative representation is Scott encoding, which uses the idea of continuations and can lead to simpler code. (see also Mogensen–Scott encoding).
+Scott encoding can be seen as using the idea of continuations, which can lead to simpler code.
 In this approach, we use the fact that lists can be observed using pattern matching expression.
 For example, using Scala notation, if list denotes a value of type List with empty list Nil and constructor Cons(h, t) we can inspect the list and compute nilCode in case the list is empty and consCode(h, t) when the list is not empty: